chiragp007/OCR-To-Get-Data-in-Structured-Format/README.md

 6. pip install pandas

 # Instruction
-  -: This code is specifically for fetching a Text from PDF, All you need to do is to pass path of PDF file while executing the Script.
+  -: This code is specifically for fetching a Text from PDF, All you need to do is to pass a path of PDF file while executing the Script.

   -: As a Result, You will have Images of PDF file and .TXT file.